Ritik-Sharma-Bihari/SPRING-AND-SPRING-BOOT-PROJECT/PROJECT ON BLOG USING SPRING-bOOT AND REACT-JS/blog-app-apis/Read.md

 	entities to make the database secure.

 2)com.blogapp.apis.repositories -> in this package we create a interface which extends the JPARepository interface which provides
-	more methods to deails with dataabase like - creating tables query method and CURD method and mores..
+	more methods to deails with database like - creating tables query method and CURD method and mores..

 3)com.blogapp.apis.services -> it will store the a interface which extends the repositriy packages interface aso that we can use all the
 	importans method of JPA by it and it also store some addtional methods of its.